kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1893</span> Tiburcio Kidlat publishes the first Philippine newspaper *[Ang Kidlat](https://kidl.at)*, aiming to shine a spotlight on the vices, follies and abuses of the ruling Spanish.
 He is promptly arrested and shot.

-- <span class=year>1896 August</span> Bonifacio, Emilio Jacinto and other Katipuneros horribly realize that they have torn up their *cedula* by mistake instead of their grocery receipts, prompting the Cry of Pugadlawin (aka the Cry of Balintawak: there is so much wailing and crying on this day that nobody remembers to make a note of where exactly it happens).
+- <span class=year>1896 August</span> Bonifacio, Emilio Jacinto and other Katipuneros horribly realize that they have torn up their *cedula* by mistake instead of their grocery receipts, prompting the Cry of Pugadlawin, aka the Cry of Balintawak (there is so much wailing and crying on this day that nobody remembers to make a note of where exactly it happens).

-- <span class=year>1896 December</span> Spanish authorities finally execute Rizal by firing squad at Bagumbayan for writing exceedingly bad novels that everybody hated.
+- <span class=year>1896 December</span> High school students throughout the country cheer as Spanish authorities finally execute Rizal by firing squad at Bagumbayan for writing exceedingly bad novels that everybody hated.

-- <span class=year>1897 March</span> Emilio Aguinaldo, the original *Trapo*, provides the blueprint for subsequent Philippine elections by distributing pre-filled ballots to voters at the Tejeros Convention, ensuring his election as president.
+- <span class=year>1897 March</span> Emilio Aguinaldo, the original *Trapo*, displays exemplar statesmanship at the Tejeros Convention by distributing pre-filled ballots to voters, ensuring his election as president of the revolutionary government.

 - <span class=year>1897 December</span> The Katipunan and Spanish authorities sign the Pact of Biak-na-Bato, rewarding the Filipinos’ revolutionary efforts with an all-expense-paid holiday to Hong Kong.